What is data-driven recruitment?

 How can I tackle unconscious bias?

 Using data to hire, is much fairer than using intuition.
-Candidate screening and assessment technology can automatically process applicant CVs in order to determine a ‘best fit’ through a skills and experience match.
+Candidate screening and assessment technology can automatically process applicant CVs in order to determine a ‘best fit’ through skills and experience match.
 Rather than recruiting for personality and ‘culture fit’.
 Which can controversially (culture fit or just an excuse to discriminate?) be used as an excuse to hire specific personality traits.

 What are the most effective candidate sourcing methods?